Disability Resources for Students

 Receiving a Request for Approved Accommodations

 Also, DRS does not ask that instructors modify essential course requirements for the sake of the student.
 Any faculty member considering denying an accommodation because it modifies an essential course requirement should consult with DRS; the responsibility and authority for determining appropriate and reasonable accommodations lies with DRS.
-If you have any questions or concerns regarding the FNL or an accommodation, please contact the student’s coordinator.
+If you have any questions or concerns regarding the FNL or an accommodation, please contact the student’s DRS Access Coordinator.
 You can review our Meet the Staff page for DRS academic college liaisons.

 Working with DRS